Clicky Skip to Content

 Which Phrase Is Grammatically Correct, Make the Bed or Do The Bed?

 The phrase “make the bed” is grammatically correct.
-Making the bed means making your bed every day after getting up in the morning.
+Making the bed means making your bed every day after getting up.
 You have to remove the wrinkles by straightening out the bed sheets.
-Fold the linens, realigning the duvet to complete the bed, replacing the pillows, and so on are examples of making the bed.
+Folding the linens, realigning the duvet to complete the bed, replacing the pillows, and so on are examples of making the bed.

 Although the phrase “do the bed” is grammatically incorrect, many people use it informally.
 When we say make the bed, we frequently refer to making the bed as part of housework.
 In that case, probably your parents could ask you to, “Go do your bed!” and the teen would say, “ok.”